Louis Moresi: Early career

-Post Doctoral Studies
+Employment

-From 1992 to 1995 he worked as a Fellow in Geophysics at Caltech.
+From 1992 to 1995 he worked as a fellow in geophysics at Caltech.
 There he worked with Mike Gurnis on 3D dynamic models of Subduction in the North West Pacific Ocean as well as mantle convection in Earth and Venus with Slava Solomatov.
-After this he worked as a Postdoctoral Fellow at the Research School of Earth Sciences at ANU until 1997.
-Then he moved to Perth where he worked for CSIRO in the division of Exploration and Mining as a Senior Research Scientist.
-There he studied large scale continental deformation interacting with mantle convection.
-In 2002 he moved to Monash University, where he is now Professor as well as the co-director of Monash Cluster Computing, a parallel computing research centre.
+After this he worked as a postdoctoral fellow at the Research School of Earth Sciences at ANU until 1997.
+Then he moved to Perth where he worked for CSIRO in the division of exploration and mining as a senior research scientist.
+There he studied large-scale continental deformation interacting with mantle convection.

+In 2002 he moved to Monash University, where he was a professor as well as the co-director of Monash Cluster Computing, a parallel computing research centre.
+He was on the Australian Research Council College of Experts from 2012-2014.
+In 2014, he moved to Melbourne University through the Research at Melbourne Accelerator Program as a professor of geophysics.
+In 2019 he moved back to The Australian National University Research School of Earth Sciences as a Professor of Geophysics.

 Software development

 It was during Moresi's time at Caltech that he wrote the popular mantle convection software program call Citcom.
 This is a 2D and 3D Eulerian Finite Element code which is designed to solve problems with extremely large variations in viscosity.
 Though it was originally a Cartesian serial code, there are currently many versions, including a spherical parallel version called CitComS (see Citcom for code's history).

 During his time at CSIRO, he reworked Citcom using the Particle-in-cell approach and created a new program called Ellipsis.
 Having lagrangian integration points meant that the scientist using the code could track history and material properties through time.
 This allowed complex rheologies and geometries to be modelled easily and flexibly.
 Though Ellipsis only worked in 2D and in serial, it was extremely popular in the geophysics community.

-Currently Moresi, in partnership with the Victorian Partnership for Advanced Computing, is working on a parallel 3D version of Ellipsis called Underworld.
+Moresi, in partnership with the Victorian Partnership for Advanced Computing, and then later with AuScope continues to develop a parallel 3D version of Ellipsis called Underworld.
+He is the Program Directory of AuScope Simulation and Modelling (Australian national geoscience infrastructure program funded through NCRIS.

+Awards and recognition

+Moresi was elected a Fellow of the Royal Astronomical Society in 2000.

+Moresi was elected a Fellow of the American Geophysical Union in 2017.

+Moresi was elected a Fellow of the Australian Academy of Science in 2023.